mikesturm/Kinetic/SystemDirectives.md

 2. Cache contents before reasoning; confirm headings / checkbox syntax.
 3. Only after a successful load may reasoning or generation occur.
 4. If any file is missing, report and pause.
+Card Pre-Load:
+During initialization, also pre-load the /Cards/ directory entries for today’s date and the two preceding days.
+This ensures the current day’s card is immediately accessible and prevents false “missing card” reports when the file already exists.
 _All workspace loading and refresh logic is governed by § 6 (GitHub Protocols)._

 ---